fireeye/OpenIOC_1.1/README.md

 schemas/ioc.xsd - This is the XML schema document for OpenIOC 1.1.

-OpenIOC_Schema_Changelog.txt - This is a changelog for changes between
+OpenIOC_Schema_Changelog.md - This is a changelog for changes between
 		OpenIOC 1.0 and OpenIOC 1.1.

 iocterms/current.iocterms - This is a .iocterms file, containing a list of IOC